roshnikutty/api-challenge/README.md

 "Windows + alt+ I" on a PC or
 "View > Developer > Developer Tools" on Chrome

-Please see that the Scores are in assending order and each story has Story title, Story URL, Story timestamp, Story score, Author id, Author karma score
+Please see that the Scores are in descending order and each story has Story title, Story URL, Story timestamp, Story score, Author id, Author karma score

 ![chrome_console](https://github.com/roshnikutty/api-challenge/blob/master/screen-shots/chrome-console.png)